tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 compute-only:

-> A path of a TE Tunnel is, by default, provisioned so that it can be instantiated in the forwarding plane so that it can carry traffic as soon as a valid path is computed.
+> A path of a TE Tunnel is, by default, provisioned so that it can be instantiated in the forwarding plane so that it can carry traffic.
   In some cases, a TE path may be configured only for the purpose of computing a path and reporting it without the need to instantiate the LSP or commit any resources.
 In such a case, the path is configured in 'compute-only' mode to distinguish it from the default behavior.
 A